 Even for healthy individuals, the caffeine in coffee can have some side effects.

-- increase in cholesterol with unfiltered or espresso type coffees
+- an increase in cholesterol with unfiltered or espresso-type coffees

 - elevated blood glucose levels after a meal